top of page

 Company Description

-Unplugged Games is built on over 30 years of combined experience working with families and communities.
-The business is driven by a mission to create lasting social impact through the joy and connection fostered by travel, tabletop, and board games throughout Cornwall.
-Its innovative model reinvests profits from sales and services to support a variety of community-focused initiatives, ensuring the benefits of gaming reach those who need it most.
+The business is driven by a mission to create lasting social impact through the joy and connection fostered by travel, tabletop, and board games throughout Cornwall and Devon.

 • MOBILE TABLETOP GAMES PLAY